 best property values

-These documents included surveys, paragraphs, and other written statements that laid out in detail exactly why each neighborhood got the color it received.
-Lenders, bankers, and real estate agents completed surveys for their personal organizations looking at where loans were being granted across the city.
+These documents included surveys, paragraphs, and other written statements detailing exactly why each neighborhood got the color it received.
+Lenders, bankers, and real estate agents completed surveys for their organizations, looking at where loans were being granted across the city.
 These surveys were then used to help form the maps and the more detailed area descriptions.
-Within these descriptions, language such as “infiltration of hazardous populations” or “invasion of hazardous groups” was used to describe the desire for separation based on race, and were often found in the paragraphs referring to yellow and red neighborhoods.
+Within these descriptions, language such as “infiltration of hazardous populations” or “invasion of hazardous groups” was used to describe the desire for separation based on race and was often found in the paragraphs referring to yellow and red neighborhoods.

 The Chautauqua Park neighborhood is an island of green in a sea of red and yellow on the Redlining Map of Des Moines.
 This neighborhood was given a green rating because it had a racially restrictive covenant barring blacks or Jews from owning property.